 This component will be used for meeting specifically identified developmental requirements of selected villages which cannot be met under the existing schemes of the Central and State Governments.
-For this purpose, gap-filling funds for every selected village will be provided under PMAGY at an average rate, of \Box .20 lakhs per village.
+For this purpose, gap-filling funds for every selected village will be provided under PMAGY at an average rate, of ₹.20 lakhs per village.
+There will be additional allotment of Rs 5 lakh per village, if the States also provide their share of Rs 20 lakh per village.

-Only activities of a non-recurring nature would be funded through the gapfilling component.
+Only activities of a non-recurring nature would be funded through the gap-filling component.
 It will not be permissible to incur expenditure on recurring items like staff salaries, office expenses, etc. from this component.
 Purchase of vehicle and office equipment will also not be permissible.